Scavo1225/Scavo1225/README.md

 <h1 align="center">Hi 👋, I'm Bryan Scavo</h1>
-<h3 align="center">I'm a dedicated data analyst diving into the world of data, a history and movie nerd with a passion for sports and video games</h3>
+<h3 align="center">I'm a dedicated data analyst diving into the world of data, a history and movie nerd with a passion for sports, trivia, and video games ⚾🎮</h3>

+- 🚀 Recent **Le Wegon Data Science and Manchine Learning** bootcamp graduate

 - 👯 I’m looking to collaborate on **data science projects** to expand my knowledge and experience

+- 💬 Ask me Cincinnati sports 🐯, any trivia questions (that's not music related) 💡, and renewable energy 🌱🌞

 - 📫 How to reach me **bryanscavo.data@gmail.com**

-- ⚡ Fun fact **I spend about half the year continuously analyzing NFL statistics for fantasy football**
+- ⚡ Fun fact **I spend about half the year continuously analyzing NFL statistics for fantasy football** and have been a the commissioner for a 14 person league for over **10 years** 🏈

-- 🚀 Recent **Le Wegon Data Science and Manchine Learning** bootcamp graduate

-- 💬 Ask me about geology 🌎 🌋, energy systems 🌁

 <h3 align="left">Connect with me:</h3>
 <p align="left">